 You will be confronted with a dizzying array of choices when it comes to engagement rings.
-Have a price range in mind.
+Have a price range in mind before you start to shop.
 Going in with fairly specific parameters will help your jeweler find the right engagement ring to fit your budget.

+Pay attention to the kind of jewelry she already wears.
 Is she more classic or modern?
-Feminine or sophisticated?
-Does she wear more silver or gold?
+Does she wear more white metals or yellow gold?
 Do her pieces tend to be more delicate or chunky?
-Simple or ornate?
+Sleek or ornate?
 Have these preferences in mind when you set out to shop.
 If you buy something similar to what she already likes, you can't go wrong.

 Know her ring size